 Waste is managed in accordance with best practices.

-There are several different types of requirements (e.g., prescribed management practices, management plans, discharge criteria, monitoring, etc.) that the LWBs include in licence and permit conditions to ensure that the objectives above are met.
-Section 4 describes the key requirements and section 5 describes the types of information that the LWBs require to establish the requirements and conditions specific to a particular project.
+There are several different types of requirements (e.g., prescribed management practices, management plans, waste management criteria, monitoring, etc.) that the LWBs include in licence and permit conditions to meet the objectives above.
+Section 4 describes the key requirements, and section 5 describes the types of information that the LWBs require to establish the requirements and conditions specific to a particular project.
 In setting these conditions, the LWBs will consider the entire life of the project, including the post-closure goals and objectives for the site.
 In keeping with the concept of adaptive management, the LWBs acknowledge that revisions to management plans and/or amendments to conditions may be necessary as more information becomes available over the life of a project.

-Typical Licence and Permit Requirements Used to Regulate the Deposit of Waste
+Typical Licence and Permit Requirements Used to Regulate Waste Management

-The LWBs will set licence and permit conditions to ensure that the objectives set out in section 3 for regulating the deposit of waste are met.
+The LWBs will set licence and permit conditions to meet the objectives set out in section 3 for regulating the management of waste.
 The LWBs will set conditions on a project-specific basis, considering the evidence gathered during the regulatory process for a project, but the types of requirements the LWBs typically include are described below.

 Waste Management Practices